amosie/blog-ruby/README.md

 - Update actions use PUT or PATCH
 - Destroy actions use DELETE

 RESTful is the term for application logic which adheres to this convention of CRUD maps to POST, GET, PUT/ PATCH, DELETE respectively.
+It stands for REpresentational State Transfer.

+To provide an app with all seven RESTful routes use the recsources method in the config/routes.rb file with the name of the resource as an argument:

+'''
+# config/routes.rb
+Blog::Application.routes.draw.do
+  resources :posts
+  resources :repos
+  resources :products
+end
+'''

+To look at all the routes available to your application run a rake task:

+'''
+$ rake routes
+'''

+---